jean-airoldie/libzmq-rs/libzmq-book/src/about.md

 making `ZeroMQ` dead simple to use.

 ## Reading Tips
-* Search for words you don't understand since they might be part of the glossary.
+* There is a search bar friendly glossary at the end of the guide.